szikszail/date-x/README.md

 It also supports predefined localizable formats, like: `short` , `medium` , `fullDate` , `mediumTime` , etc. in all supported locales.

+## Important

-**Important** using the above-listed tokens as normal characters can be done with using the `!` character in fron of a character.
+Using the above-listed tokens as normal characters can be done with using the `!` character in fron of a character.
 For example to set an `a` in the format, use it as `!a`, so that it won't match for AM/PM.

 If you would like to set a `!` character in the format, use the `!!`.

 In case of characters what are not listed in the format tokens, no need to use the `!`.